tamayalevy/tamayalevy.github.io/content/authors/admin/_index.md

       Recognized for contributions to scaling laws in deep learning.
 ---

-Alex Johnson is a Senior AI Research Scientist at Meta AI, where he leads groundbreaking work on large language models and multimodal systems.
-His research has been published in top conferences like NeurIPS and ICML, with over 10,000 citations.
-Alex is passionate about pushing the boundaries of AI while ensuring ethical development.
-Outside of work, he enjoys hiking in the Rockies, building custom PCs, and mentoring the next generation of AI talent.
+Tamaya I. Levy is a PhD Student at the University of Oregon, where she studies African American English.
+Outside of work, she enjoys traveling throughout the PNW, wheelthrowing pottery, and telling everyone about Chicago.